Adult Cigarette Smoking

 - Smoking rates were similar for men and women.

-Older adults smoke cigarettes less often than younger adults.
+- Fewer older adults smoke cigarettes than younger adults.

 - The smoking rates were similar among white, black and